Reading Room Environment

-The Barnard Archives and Special Collections are located room 114 of the LeFrak Center, on the first floor of Barnard Hall, Barnard College.
-They are open Monday through Friday, 10am-6pm.
+The Barnard Archives and Special Collections are located room 423 of the Milstein Center for Teaching and Learning.
+We are open Monday through Friday, 10:30 am-5:30 pm.

-The majority of the Archives' collections are currently housed in off-site retrievable storage, for the duration of the construction of the new Teaching and Learning Center.
-In order to use off-site materials, please email staff at firstname.lastname@example.org at least a week in advance of any planned visits to the Archives, including in your message the collection and boxes you want to use.
-Advance notice is required as we recall materials on a weekly basis every Wednesday; materials must be requested by 11am on Wednesday to make it onto our list of weekly requests.
-Due to space constraints, we recall a maximum of 15 boxes per week per researcher.
+Please contact us at firstname.lastname@example.org a week in advance of any planned visits to the Archives, including in your message the collection and boxes you want to use.
+A full list of our collections is available here: https://archives.barnard.edu/finding-materials/collections-list.
 Please feel free to contact us if you need assistance selecting materials to request or planning your visit to the Archives.